All conditions

 Signs and symptoms

 IMHA signs can appear suddenly or develop gradually over several days.
-The rate of progression is variable; rapid deterioration is possible, making prompt veterinary consultation essential when in doubt.
+The rate of progression is variable and rapid deterioration is possible, making prompt veterinary consultation essential when in doubt.
+Signs do not always appear in the order below: a severe hemolytic crisis can be the very first visible sign.

 Signals not to ignore